ctschroeder/tutorials/basic-wp-setup.md

 - Enter a menu name in the Menu Name box.
 (I often use Main Menu as the name for the main menu I want to go across the top of my website.
 Some people use Primary.)

 - Some themes will give you an option about where to put the menu -- click the boxes you want.
-In Twenty Twenty, I put the Main Menu in my Desktop Horizontal Menu (because that runs across the top) AND the Mobile Menu

 - Click "Create Menu"